dhall-lang/dhall-lang/standard/beta-normalization.md

 ## `Optional`

-The `Optional` type-level function is in normal form:
+The `Optional` and `None` functions are in normal form:

     ───────────────────
     Optional ⇥ Optional

-Normalizing an `Optional` literal using the legacy `List`-like representation converts the literal to the new `None` / `Some` representation:

-    None T ⇥ e
-    ───────────────────
-    [] : Optional T ⇥ e

-    Some t ⇥ e
-    ──────────────────────
-    [ t ] : Optional T ⇥ e

-... which in turn normalize according to the following rules:

     ───────────
     None ⇥ None

+Normalize a `Some` expression by normalizing its argument:

     t₀ ⇥ t₁